A freshly restored piece of Dublin history

 ‘Ah, if these walls could speak…’ The clichéd, but always heart-felt, phrase we’ll forever use to reference intriguing historical sites.
 The underlying assumption is that we will never learn these forgotten tales.

-In the case of Richmond Barracks in Inchicore, however, the people who lived, worked and were schooled here over the last two centuries will be given a voice.
+In the case of Richmond Barracks in Inchicore, however, the people who lived, worked and were schooled here over the last two centuries have been given a voice.

-From military accommodation to a prison, then social housing and a school, Richmond Barracks has had several incarnations, all of them played out to the backdrop of some of the nation’s most turbulent times.
+From military accommodation to a prison, then social housing and a school, Richmond Barracks has had several incarnations.
+And all of them played out to the backdrop of some of the nation’s most turbulent times.